-- 1. From tank 2 forward, the model should be driven with the body on. - Driving procedure: Gently pull the throttle trigger to 1/2 throttle over a 2-second count.
+- 1. From tank 2 forward, T-Maxx 3.3 should be driven with the body on. - Driving procedure: Gently pull the throttle trigger to 1/2 throttle over a 2-second count.
 Then gently apply the brake to stop.
 Count the two seconds out while accelerating: one thousand one, one thousand two, and then stop.
-Repeat this starting and stopping procedure until the second tank of fuel is nearly empty. - When the fuel tank is nearly empty, shut off the engine and let it cool for 15 minutes.
+Repeat this starting and stopping procedure until the second tank of fuel is nearly empty. - 3.
+When the fuel tank is nearly empty, shut off the engine and let it cool for 15 minutes.

-Driving procedure: Gently pull the throttle trigger to 1/2 throttle over a 3-second count.
+- Driving procedure: Gently pull the throttle trigger to 1/2 throttle over a 3-second count.
 Then gently apply the brake to stop.
 Count the three seconds out while accelerating: one thousand one, one thousand two, one thousand three, and then stop.
-Repeat this starting and stopping procedure until the third tank of fuel is nearly empty.

-- As the engine loosens, the idle speed may increase and cause the model to try to creep forward when stopped.
-Reduce the idle speed by turning the idle adjustment (see page 15) on the carburetor counterclockwise. - 3.
-When the fuel tank is nearly empty, shut off the engine and refuel.
-From here on, you do not need to let the engine cool between tanks.
+Repeat this starting and stopping procedure until the third tank of fuel is nearly empty. - As the engine loosens, the idle speed may increase and cause the model to try to creep forward when stopped.
+Reduce the idle speed by turning the idle adjustment (see page 13) on the carburetor counterclockwise. - When the fuel tank is nearly empty, shut off the engine and refuel.From here on, you do not need to let the engine cool between tanks.

-- 1. Driving procedure: Gently pull the throttle trigger to full throttle over a 3-second count.
+- Driving procedure: Gently pull the throttle trigger to full throttle over a 3-second count.
 Then gently apply the brake to stop.
 Count the three seconds out while accelerating: one thousand one, one thousand two, one thousand three, and then stop.
 Repeat this starting and stopping procedure until the fourth tank of fuel is nearly empty. - 2.
 Apply the throttle gradually!
-Your finger should not reach full throttle until the end of the three-second count. - 3.
+Your finger should not reach full throttle until the end of the three-second count.
+T-Maxx 3.3 may try to shift into second gear.
+If it does, reduce the throttle input.
+Do not let T-Maxx 3.3 shift out of first gear. - 3.
 Keep your driving smooth and consistent. - 4.
 When the fuel tank is nearly empty, shut off the engine and refuel.